Breadcrumb

 IRB approval is required to make audio/video recordings or take photographs of research subjects.
 These procedures must be described in the HawkIRB application and in the Informed Consent Document (ICD).
 If the audio/video/photos will be used for non-research purposes, such as educational, classroom, training, demonstration, advertising, promotion, or publication, researchers document the agreement for this on a separate release form from the UI Office of the General Counsel and UI Health Care Marketing and Communications.

-Describe plans to make audio/video recordings and take photographs of research subjects in the following sections of the HawkIRB application:
+Describe plans to make audio/video recordings and take photographs of research subjects in the following sections of the HawkIRB application.

 Plans to Make Audio/Video/Photos